Zavarov/zav.jrc/README.md

 This project implements a Reddit adapter using [JRAW](https://github.com/mattbdean/JRAW) and via a custom implementation backed by [pushshift.io](https://pushshift.io/), in order to request more than 1000 submissions.
 It then uses the interface for analyzing both comments and submissions.
-Overall, the first implementation is intended to be used in realtime, while the second one is intended for analysis over a long period of time.
+Overall, we suggest using the first implementation in realtime, and the second one for analysis over a long time frame.

 ### Installing